-- Financial Crime is discussed at Client meetings and all identified risks have been entered and tracked on their Risk Registers; - Financial Crime is always considered when assessing risks for their areas; - Information Security is alerted to changes of personnel on a daily basis to ensure access to systems and areas are immediately restricted - Regularly communicate the Company's message of honesty and integrity with employees of the Company, through the Employee Handbook and other written and verbal presentations of the principles underlying in this Policy; - Conduct periodic meetings to ensure employees attend trainings regarding business ethics and the related laws and regulations.
+- Financial Crime is discussed at Client meetings. - Financial Crime is always considered when assessing risks for their areas. - Information Security is alerted to changes of personnel to ensure access to systems and areas are immediately restricted. - Regularly communicate the Company's message of honesty and integrity with employees of the Company, through the Employee Handbook and other written and verbal presentations of the principles underlying in this Policy. - Conduct periodic meetings to ensure employees attend trainings regarding business ethics and the related laws and regulations.